Van Buren County, Iowa: Politics

 Van Buren County has been predominantly Republican throughout its history, voting for the Democratic candidate only six times in presidential elections from 1896 onward.
-However, the county was a national bellwether between 1964 & 2004, but voted Republican by wide margins in years the nation went Republican.
+However, the county was a national bellwether between 1964 and 2004, but voted Republican by wide margins in years the nation went Republican.
 Aside from Lyndon B. Johnson's landslide victory in 1964, the margins of victory Democrats won the county by in this 40-year period were incredibly narrow, with the difference being less than one hundred votes when Jimmy Carter (being a mere 3 vote margin) & Bill Clinton won the county.
 From 2000 on, the county has trended strongly Republican, particularly in 2016 where Hillary Clinton received the lowest percentage by a Democratic candidate in 60 years.
 Clinton also failed to win even 1,000 votes, a feat which every major party candidate prior to 2016 had been able to accomplish in the county.